OF IPSDEN CRICKET CLUB

 This match was played on a Wednesday which, to this day, is still early closing time for most shops in Wallingford - presumably reason for the name of the Wallingford side.
 Regulars in the Ipsden line-up at that time included Alfred Charles Arding, Francis Hillier, James Day, brothers Andrew & Maurice Dando, and brothers Walter, Cecil, Henry & Edwin Hatt.

 The club appears to have benefited from the involvement of Alfred Charles Arding, Esq. (born 1858, Wallingford).
 Arding, who owned the Braziers Park estate, was a prominent figure in Wallingford society.
 As well as being Director of the Wells Brewery in Wallingford, he was a Justice of the Peace and Capt. and C.O. of the Wallingford Reservists.
 He was also a keen sportsman, being President of the Wallingford Athletic Club, involved in Wallingford Hockey Club, and captaining Wallingford Cricket Club.
-During the 1890's Ipsden's home matches were played at Braziers Park on a pitch created by Arding.
+During the 1890s some of Ipsden's home matches appear to have been played at Braziers Park.

 The club has in it's possession the A. C. Arding Village Cricket Cup (pictured, right).
-It was the prize awarded to the victors of an annual tournament played between half a dozen local village teams.
+It appears to be the prize awarded to the victors of an annual contest between a combined Ipsden and Checkendon side, versus amalgamated local rivals South Stoke and Woodcote.
 Results of matches played between 1892 until 1896 are engraved upon it.
-It was one of four silver trophies competed for in the local area - the respective winners going forward to play for the "Fieldon Gold Cup".
-In more recent years the trophy was presented to the winners of the Ipsden CC vs. President's XI fixture (1998–2005).
+In more recent years the cup was used as the trophy for the Ipsden CC vs. President's XI fixture (1998–2005).

 Jack Hatt, who's father Walter played in the 1893 Arding Cup fixture, wrote to a local newspaper in 1989(iii), recalling his father's involvement in the match, together with the scorecard (pictured below).